The Age of the Robocar! Skyline Hybrid “ProPilot 2.0” Test Drive

-To experience self-driving cars (also called “autonomous vehicles” or “robo-cars”), I test-rode a Nissan Skyline and a Tesla Model 3.
+To experience self-driving cars (called autonomous cars or robot cars), I test drove a Nissan Skyline and a Tesla 3.

 Roughly speaking, I thought Nissan’s perspective was “social” and Tesla’s was “individual.

 Nissan’s design emphasizes social aspects, such as coordination with the road and surrounding vehicles, rather than driver fun-driving.